simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 ---

-As a web developer doing a lot of team project my email inbox contains lots of `mobile-rev2_less-blue.final.jpg` files - and I am as guilty of this workflow as the designers are.
+As a web developer doing a lot of teamwork my email inbox contains quite a few `design-final-3.jpg` files - and I am as guilty of this as my teammates are.

 The problem is so ubiquitous it has become a meme... and an accessory:

 ![Images of Photoshop Files called final.final.psd](https://res.cloudinary.com/simonvomeyser/image/upload/v1593016372/design-in-the-cloud/f-in-final.png)

-But what can you do about that?
-Why should especially we as developers care?
+But why should especially we as developers care?

 The answer is quite simple: Because our end goal should always be to create better product, and that's not solely achieved by learning a new keyboard shortcut or adding a smart abstraction.